 Depending on the market you wish to enter, the name of your company may guide consumers towards your catalog, or on the contrary, give an image that doesn’t correspond to the chosen environment.

 The best thing to do is to think about your brand name right from the start of your venture, at the market research stage, to find out the names of competing companies.
-In addition, when choosing a brand name, think about the people in your target audience who you wish to turn into customers: are they English-speaking?
-French-speaking?
+In addition, when choosing a brand name, think about the consumers you wish to turn into customers: do they speak English?
 Or do you have ambitions to expand internationally in the near future?

-To check that your brand name is available, you can go to your specific country's registry.
-For instance, if you wish to start a business in the US, you can head to the website for the United States Patent and Trademark Office (USPTO) and head to the Trademark Search section to do your research and make sure your chosen name is free for the taking.
+To check that your brand name is available, you can go to your specific country’s registry.
+For instance, if you wish to start a business in the US, you can use the Trademark Search tool on the site for the United States Patent and Trademark Office (USPTO) to do your research and make sure your chosen name is free for the taking.

 If your name isn’t available, don’t force yourself to add more words or lengthen your name.
 It’s better to choose another term or name and check whether it's also available.

-For example, you can't call your fast-food establishment MADO or MDonalds, even if the spelling is different...
+For example, you can’t call your fast-food establishment MCDO or MDonalds, even if the spelling is different from the burger giant...

 It’s up to you to find the most precise name for your brand.
 Maybe your brand will be your own name?
 It’s completely your choice!